moneroguides/1x02-setting-up-your-own-node/script.md

 ### PREPARING YOUR FOLDERS - LINUX

-If you are using a linux distro like I am currently, then you're going to need to open a command line terminal.
+If you're using a linux distro like I am currently, then you're going to need to open a command line terminal.
 I'm going to navigate to the right directory using the terminal and the change directory command: `cd`.
 You can then use `ls` to check you're in the right place.
 If you're using the file explorer, head to the proper folder and *Right click* and select *Open in Terminal*.

 You'll find the commands used in the description below, feel free to copy and paste them into your terminal window.
-To paste into the terminal window you'll need to use the *Shift* key in addition to *Ctrl* to copy (*Ctrl + Shift + C*) and paste (*Ctrl + Shift + C*).
+To paste into the terminal window you'll need to use the *Shift* key in addition to *Ctrl* to copy (*Ctrl + Shift + C*) and paste (*Ctrl + Shift + V*).

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`